 The Board is responsible for the Group's risk management and system of internal control.
-The Board's approach to risk management is set out in the Risk Management Report at page 60.
-The Committee, on behalf of the Board, reviews the effectiveness of the Group's control environment including internal controls and risk identification and management systems.
+The Board's approach to risk management is set out in the Risk Management Report (pages 68-77).
+The Committee, on behalf of the Board, reviews the effectiveness of the Group's control environment including internal controls and risk identification and risk management systems.
+The Committee also oversees the Internal Audit programme.

-The Risk management report describes the principal risks and uncertainties faced by the Group.
-Risks are grouped under strategic, operational, IT system and cyber and financial risks.
-The risk management system is dynamic and monitors for signals of new emerging risks.
-During 2022, two areas were being actively monitored; the effect of the war in eastern Europe and Increasing Regulations Over Seafarer Working Conditions.
-Further details on these are set out in the Risk Management Report at page 60.
+The Risk Management Report describes the principal risks and uncertainties identified by the Group.
+Risks are grouped under strategic, operational, IT systems and cyber and financial risks.
+The risk management system is dynamic and monitors for signals of new emerging risks which during 2024 included proposed additional regulations over seafarer working conditions by local governments, macroeconomic and supply chain risk, and increased documentation requirements for travel between the UK and FU.
+Further details on these are set out in the Risk Management Report (pages 68-77).